Skip to content

 So, you’re thinking about adopting a Russian Blue cat, but you’re worried about their shedding habits?
 Fret not!
 We’ll answer all of your frequently asked questions about this breed.
 Plus, we’ll let you in on some need-to-know facts about Russian Blue cats.

 If you’re looking for more information on this rare breed, you’ve come to the right place.
-We’ve compiled all the details you should know before you bring your Russian Blue to their forever home, where we know you’ll take great care of them.
+We’ve compiled all the details you should know before you bring them to their forever home, where we know you’ll take great care of them.

-Once you are done with this article make sure to check out our cute women's cat t-shirts - every purchase helps a cat in need. <3
+Once you finish this article, check out our cute cat apparel - every purchase helps a needy kitty.

 We’ll cover topics such as: